codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="80%"
 %}

 You can use different clusters for each column or different namespaces from the same cluster.
 You can even mix and match both approaches.
-As an example you could create a Helm board with the following environments
+As an example, you could create a Helm board with the following environments

 * Column 1 - dev cluster showing all namespaces (DEV)
 * Column 2 - namespace qa from cluster staging (QA)
 * Column 3 - namespace staging from cluster staging (STAGING)
 * Column 4 - namespace production from cluster prod (PRODUCTION)

 Once you have your columns in place, you can move Helm releases between clusters/namespaces by drag-n-drop.
-Each Helm release can be dragged to any other column either promoting it (e.g. qa to production) or shitfing it left (e.g. prod to qa)
+Each Helm release can be dragged to any other column either promoting it (e.g. qa to production) or shifting it left (e.g. prod to qa)

 ## Creating your own Helm board

-To create your own boards select *Helm -> Boards* from the left sidebar.
+To create your own boards, select *Helm -> Boards* from the left sidebar.
 You can have as many boards as you want.
 Each board can deal with a single or multiple Helm applications.

 {% include
 image.html